Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Whatever you’re searching for, our scope of industry knowledge and resources can help.

 Although many people choose to work through an umbrella company to reduce their administrative burden, they can still seem confusing to those who have never used one before.
-This guide should explain the main relationships between clients, agencies, umbrella companies and contractors.
+Our guide is here to help explain how umbrella companies work, the main relationships between clients, agencies, umbrella companies and contractors, and how to find a reputable umbrella company.

-Umbrella companies employ contractors using Contracts of Employment which make the umbrella company responsible for issuing invoices for your work.
-Because you will not be responsible for paying your own tax, there is no need to set up your own company and you will not usually need to employ an accountant.
+As an employee, you will be covered by your employer’s insurances and your agency may wish to see a copy of this.
+Because you will not be responsible for paying your own tax, there is no need to set up your own company or register for self-assessment and you will not usually need to employ an accountant.

 Some umbrella companies claim to offer more than others, and whilst there are variations between the promises they make, some of them will be too good to be true.
 Common claims that are made by less scrupulous companies include:

 It is important to check the credentials of any umbrella company before you enter into an agreement with them.
-If your tax and National Insurance isn’t paid, it is likely that you will be pursued for any outstanding amount owed, so you should choose carefully to ensure that you aren’t putting yourself at risk by using a disreputable outfit.
+If your tax and National Insurance isn’t paid, you will be pursued for any outstanding amount owed, so you should choose carefully to ensure that you aren’t putting yourself at risk by using a disreputable outfit.